Dotnetwill/wp2oct-links/README.markdown

 It outputs the rules to stdout so you can copy/paste or whatever into the relevant nginx conf.

+It will generate two rules for each post, one for the link specified in the wordpress xml and one for the p=id that is the default wordpress style

 ##Usage##
     python wp2oct-link.py /path/to/workpress-export.xml